Tesla, Inc.: Racism

-Tesla has faced numerous complaints regarding workplace harassment and racial discrimination, with one former Tesla worker who attempted to sue the employer describing it as "a hotbed of racist behavior".
-As of December 2021, three percent of leadership at the company are African American.
-A former black worker described the work environment at Tesla's Buffalo plant as a "very racist place".
+Tesla has faced numerous complaints regarding workplace harassment and racial discrimination, with one former Tesla worker who attempted to sue the employer describing it as "a hotbed of racist behavior."
+As of December 2021, three percent of leadership at the company were African-American.
+A former Black worker described the work environment at Tesla's Buffalo plant as a "very racist place."
 Tesla and SpaceX's treatment of Juneteenth in 2020 also came under fire.
-Approximately 100 former employees have submitted signed statements alleging that Tesla discriminates specifically against African Americans and "allows a racist environment in its factories."
+Approximately 100 former employees have submitted signed statements alleging that the company discriminates specifically against African Americans and "allows a racist environment in its factories."

+Few of these cases against Tesla ever make it to trial as most employees are made to sign arbitration agreements.
+Employees are afterwards required to resolve such disputes out of court, and behind closed doors.

+Fremont, California, plant

 According to the state's Department of Fair Employment and Housing, the Fremont factory is a racially segregated place where Black employees claim they are given the most menial and physically demanding work.
 The accusations of racism culminated in February 2022 with the California Department of Fair Employment and Housing suing Tesla for "discriminating against its Black workers."

-In July 2021, former employee Melvin Berry received $1 million in his discrimination case in arbitration against Tesla after he claimed he was referred to by the n-word and forced to work longer hours at the Fremont plant.
+In July 2021, former employee Melvin Berry received $1 million in his discrimination case in arbitration against the company after he claimed he was referred to by the n-word and forced to work longer hours at the Fremont plant.

 In October 2021, a jury verdict in the Owen Diaz vs. Tesla trial awarded the plaintiff $137 million in damages after he had faced racial harassment at Tesla's Fremont facility during 2015–2016.
-In a blog, Tesla stressed that Diaz was never "really" a Tesla worker, and that most utterings of the n-word were expressed in a friendly manner.
+In a blog, Tesla stressed that Diaz was never "really" a Tesla worker, and that most uttering of the n-word were expressed in a friendly manner.
 In April 2022, federal judge William Orrick upheld the jury finding of Tesla's liability but reduced the total damage down to $15 million.
 Diaz was given a two-week deadline to decide if he would collect the damages.
 In June 2022, Diaz announced that he would be rejecting the $15 million award, opening the door for a new trial.

-Few of these cases against Tesla ever make it to trial as most employees are made to sign arbitration agreements.
-Employees are afterwards required to resolve such disputes out of court, and behind closed doors.
+In April 2023, Diaz was awarded $3.2 million in the new trial.